CiscoCXSecurity/phrasendrescher/README.md

 ### Cracking Modes

-p|d offers two cracking modes.
+pd offers two cracking modes.
 The Incremental Mode (which is used by default) does pure brute-forcing of pass phrases while in Dictionary Mode, phrases are taken from a word list: